-To be eligible for commuter status, a student must meet Off-Campus Housing requirements or live with their parents, grandparents, or approved legal guardian who must live within a 30-mile radius of SBU's Bolivar campus.
+To be eligible for commuter status, a student must meet Off-Campus Housing requirements or live with their parents, grandparents, or approved legal guardian who must live within a 30-mile radius of SBU's

+Bolivar campus.
 Appeals to the aforementioned policy will be considered by the Vice President for Student Development on a case-by-case basis.

 All students wanting to apply for commuter status must file a Commuter Status Application with the Office of Student Life.
 Applications submitted by and approved for students taking full-time class schedules (12 hours or more for the Fall and Spring Semesters and three hours or more for the January, June, and July Semesters) will expire on the last academic day of the specified semester(s) for which the student is approved to commute.
-All students taking full-time class schedules in a given semester are required to complete and submit an application if they desire to obtain commuter status Handbook for that semester.
-For more information see the online SBU Student at http://www.sbuniv.edu/ resources/documents/student-handbook.pdf#search=student%20handbook.
+All students taking full-time class schedules in a given semester are required to complete and submit an application if they desire to obtain commuter status for that semester.
+For more information, see online SBU Student Handbook (www.SBUniv.edu/StudentHandbook).